yuvalaha/Football-Top-5-Leagues-Stats/README.md

 ## 🚀 Getting Started

-1. Load the SQL queries from `/sql_queries.sql` into your SQL Server.
+1. Load the SQL queries into your SQL Server.
 2. Connect Power BI to your database and load the data model.
 3. Explore the dashboard by selecting a team or navigating by league.

 ---

-Made with ⚽ and 📈 by [Your Name]
+Made with ⚽ and 📈 by Yuval Aharon